Janitus/Ohjelmistotekniikka/todoapp/dokumentaatio/level_creation_information.md

 # Save information

 The levels are saved as .tmx.
-Make sure to name your levels as "Level" + number.
-This section is a very WIP still.
+You can name your levels any name.